VEZY/PlantGeom.jl/docs/src/getting_started/showcase.md

 plantviz(coffee_opf, figure=(size=(980, 720),))
 ```

-A tree generated with gthe growth API from PlantGeom:
+A tree generated with the growth API from PlantGeom:

 ```@example gs_showcase
 tree_demo = build_demo_tree_with_growth_api()